sarahcssiqueira/headless-wordpress/README.md

 Instead of displaying data here, we will create a new component and name it ‘BookItems.js’ as I want to keep it separate from the parent component.

-Change the render method inside Bookk.js to something like:
+Change the render method inside Post.js to something like:

-Now, we need to render the BookItems component instead.
+Now, we need to render the PostItems component instead.

 Inside the BookItems.js, add the following code: